ramonmoraes/gookdown/README.md

 ```
 GookDown will compile the content of `Intro` and `Development` file into the new `README.md` file

-This README was created using gookdown, look a fully example at this project's `readme` folder to futher understand gookdown
+This README was created using gookdown with `gookdown -input=readme/summary.md`, look a fully example at this project's `readme` folder to futher understand gookdown

 ## Options